Is a Basset Hound the Right Dog for You?

 during the Middle Ages for tracking and hunting rabbits and hare.
 The dogs were used by hunters on foot because of their excellent scent discrimination abilities.

-The Basset Hound Originated in 6th Century France.
+The Basset Hound Origin was in 6th Century France.

 There were many versions of the breed.
-Some with long legs and some with short.
-The name Basset hound was derived from the French word for “short” or “low-set”.
+Some with short legs and some with long.
+The name Basset hound was derived from the French word bas for “short” or “low-set”.
+The breed standard of today calls for a weight of 40-65 pounds and a height of up to 15 inch

 It is believed that both the Basset Hound